mbuckler/personal-website/content/post/idf.md

 	Making the claims as broad as possible

-10. What methods exist for detecting if this invention is being used?
+10. How can the use of this invention be detected?